-Everyone is talking about digital transformation right now, but there is a lot of confusion and misinformation about what the term means.
+Everyone is talking about digital transformation, but there is a lot of confusion and misinformation about what the term means.
 Much more than just a buzzword and doing things “digitally,” digital transformation means reimagining your business and driving it forward in a better way.

-When done correctly, digital transformation can fundamentally change how you deliver value to your customers, and that’s what you need to focus on if you want to thrive in this market.
+When done correctly, digital transformation can fundamentally change how you deliver value to your customers.
+That’s what you need to focus on if you want to thrive in this market.
 Customers today have high expectations and a lot of options, so carefully considering your customer journey is critical to success.

 Before you get started on your journey, here’s a brief overview of what to know about digital transformation.
 When you’re ready, we’re here to help you execute.